v-viksur/architecture-center/docs/microservices/tactical-ddd.md

 - Delivery and Package are obvious candidates for microservices.

+- The Scheduler and Supervisor are both stateless domain services.
+They need to coordinate other microservices, so it makes sense to implement them as separate microservices.

 - Drone and Account are interesting because they reside in external bounded contexts.
-One option is to create Drone and Account microservices that mediate between the Shipping bounded context and the external contexts.
 Another option is to call directly into those external contexts.
-The other bounded contexts are outside the scope of this guidance, so we'll treat Done and Account as "placeholders" whose implementation is yet to be determined.
+Another option is to create Drone and Account microservices that mediate between the Shipping bounded context and the other contexts.
+These microservices might expose APIs or data schemas that are more suited to the Shipping context.
+The other bounded contexts are beyond the scope of this guidance, so we'll treat Done and Account as "placeholders" whose implementation is yet to be determined.
+But here are some factors that you might consider in this situation:

-- The Scheduler and Supervisor are both domain services, so it makes sense to implement them as microservices.
-At this point in the design, it's not clear whether they should be split into separate microservices or kept together.
+    - What is the network overhead of calling directly into another bounded context?

+    - Is the data schema from the other context suitable for this context?

+    - Will multiple services take a direct dependency on an external context?
+If so, you might want to create a mediator service that acts as an anti-corruption layer.

-So far we've considered the aggregates and domain services, but haven't considered non-functional requirements.
+So far, we've haven't considered any non-functional requirements.
 Thinking about the application's throughput requirements, the development team decides to create a separate Ingestion microservice that is responsible for ingesting client requests.
 This microservice will implement [load leveling](../patterns/queue-based-load-leveling.md) by putting incoming requests into a buffer for processing.
 The Scheduler will read the requests from the buffer and execute the workflow.

 The following diagram shows the design at this point:

 ![](./images/microservices.png)